Purposeful, Practical Advocacy

 • You must have lived in the U.S. for the last 5 years or more – or 3 years if your spouse is a citizen and you meet all the necessary requirements

-• You must have been physically present for at least 30 months out of those 5 years
+• You must have been physically present in the United States for at least 30 months out of those 5 years

-• You must be able to demonstrate English reading, writing, and speaking competence
+• You must be able to demonstrate use of the English language readingand writing one sentence, and speaking with competence

 • You must be able to demonstrate a grasp of United States history and government